Infant Mental Health: Theory to Practice©

 Schedule of Offered Trainings

-This ten-session, training is typically offered twice per year, with the first session beginning in the third week of January, the second session beginning the second week in July and the third session beginning the second week in September.
-The training offers 15 hours of face to face training and includes approximately 6 hours of independent learning (e.g.: assigned readings, learning exercises) outside of meeting times.
+This 11 session training is typically offered three times per year in Spring, Summer and Fall.
+The training offers 16.5 hours of face to face training and includes approximately 6 hours of independent learning (e.g. assigned readings, learning exercises) outside of meeting times.
 Please note that Continuing Education Credits are not available for readings and learning activities.
+Continuing Education Credits are offered for LMSW, LCSW, LMHC and LCAT licensures.

 Instructors